genaray/Arch/README.md

 ## World

-The world acts as an management class for all entities, it contains methods to create, destroy and query for them and handles all the internal mechanics.
+The world acts as a management class for all its entities, it contains methods to create, destroy and query for them and handles all the internal mechanics.
-Therefore they are the most important class, you will use the world heavily.
+Therefore it is the most important class, you will use the world heavily.
 Multiple worlds can be used in parallel, each instance and its entities is completly encapsulated from other worlds.

 Worlds are created and destroyed like this...